 The region of willows is followed by that of the Louisiana cypress.
 Although these trees require a firmer soil than willows, the ground in which they grow is still half-hidden under pools of stagnant water, and in fact disappears entirely during flooding.
-The cypress is a superb tree with a straight, smooth trunk, and no branches until 20 to 25 meters.
-Its base is supported in the ground by thick roots that project in all directions like buttresses.
-Conical excrescences resembling thorns several feet high rise through the pools of water around the cypress.
-They are actually aerators which serve to carry air to the underground roots of the cypress, which would otherwise be deprived of it by the layer of water.
-The foliage almost afraid that all the noise I was making might awaken some snake coiled around a root.
-The cane rose twenty feet above my head, and only allowed a narrow view of the sky and . . . an electric telegraph wire.
+The cypress is a superb tree with a straight, smooth trunk, and no branches until thicket of wild cane.
+I had scarcely succeeded in creeping along a few meters in this thick mass of vegetation, and I was already unable to distinguish the ship through the immense number of stalks waving back and forth.
+My every step made the dry reeds strewn about the ground crackle and crunch, and I was almost afraid that all the noise I was making might awaken some snake coiled around a root.
+The cane rose twenty feet above my head, and only allowed a narrow view of the sky and ... an electric telegraph wire.

 Science seems out-of-place in the wilderness of Louisiana, and this wire that mysteriously transmits thought seemed all the more strange in that it passes above the reeds, far from all cultivated fields, between stagnant marshes and a muddy river.
 Such is the march of civilization in the United States: here, on soggy ground that is not even part of the continent yet, but only the residue of waves, the telegraph is the first work of humans.
 Before having disturbed this earth with pickaxe or plow, the American already has his thoughts circulating here - or at least his calculations.
 As soon as a ship arrives at Balize, this wire announces to the Orleanian merchants how many barrels of salt, how many immigrants, how many bolts of cotton fabric the cargo amounts to.
 Rarely does an employee come to examine whether the wire is sufficiently insulated.
 It sways amid the high stalks of cane, and so long as a speculator does not have it cut, it transmits the news quite well.
 Sometimes, wild cattle wandering through the thicket knock down the poles with their horns, but as long as electricity flows obediently through the wire, no one even thinks of putting them back up.
-These wandering cows belong to the Islingues, semi-barbaric people who are descended from the Islenots or Canariotes so numerous in Cuba and in the other Antilles.2
+These wandering cows belong to the Islingues, semi-barbaric people who are descended from the Islenots or Canariotes so numerous in Cuba and in the other Antilles.